Brewgorithm/brewgorithm_devkit/README.md

 Only basic models are provided through this development kit.
 Advanced models, such as food-beer pairing suggestion networks must be requested through conrad.barret@zx-ventures.com.
 In addition, some training scripts are likewise excluded from this open source release.

 ### Installation
-To install this library, run:
+To install this library, first make sure that:
-* `pip install -r requirements.txt`
+* You have Spacy and its English model installed
+* You have Sense2vec and its default model installed
-* `pip install -e .`
+* Then: `pip install brewgorithm`

-To run tests, please execute tests in Docker:
+To run this library in Docker (do this if you are having issues installing otherwise):
 * `docker-compose up --build`
 * `bash access_cluster.sh`
 * `pip install -e .`
 * `py.test tests`

+Please note that installing Spacy and Sense2vec models will take quite a while.

 ### Contributors
 Please find a list of contributors under `contributors.txt`.